Thursday, October 25, 2007

 .

-'Individual responsibility' means everyone else’s responsibility but mine.
+Political use of the term 'Individual responsibility' means everyone else’s responsibility but mine.
 It’s an ideological principal embraced by modern conservatives that is designed to protect the conscience of the individual or group from social or religious liability.
 It’s used to absolve one from long held Judeo-Christian principles such as, ‘by the grace of God go I’ and ‘to those who have been given much, much is expected’.
 It implies that the gifts from God which we all possess in one form or another have been distributed in equal measure with similar qualities.
 It’s been used as an excuse from responsibility from everything from the homeless addict to the poor and those with mental and physical illnesses, to such extremes as victims of natural disaster.
 They believe that families and churches should be the sole suppliers of aid to those in need and never the government.

 .